Auto Start Generators For Solar Backup PowerAuto-Start Generators , Back Up Generators , Buyers Guides

 So just to be clear; for Solar set ups, you’ll need a 2-wire auto start controller to go with your auto-start generator (either an additional accessory, or built in to the auto start generator).
 For direct automatic back up to mains power (not solar) you’ll need an Automatic Mains Failure Panel (AMF) to go with your auto-start generator.
 In each case, installation of the generator and associated device is required to be undertaken by a qualified electrician.
 For backup generator options (both manual and automatic) to mains power (i.e. not off-grid solar sets), you can read this article HERE.

 The most popular auto start generators for solar backup are the Pramac range, Powerlite and Gentech (affordable 8kVA Petrol models), Generac (Gas powered), and Kubota (best Diesel sets).
-Pramac has the largest choice of auto start models and designs and they manufacture robust units to suit both domestic or commercial solar backup power requirements.
-The Powerlite and Gentech models are the typically the most cost effective.
+Pramac has the largest choice of auto start models and designs to suit both domestic or commercial solar backup power requirements.
+The Powerlite and Gentech models are typically the most cost effective.
 The Generac Gas sets are excellent auto start generators, but they are not used as commonly for off-grid solar backup; they are more popular for mains power backup.
 The Kubota Lowboy models are especially popular for rural or bush properties where diesel machinery is preferred over petrol.

 Explore more backup generators for sale at MyGenerator.com.au